Holocaust Memorial Day is on Monday 27 January and the importance of remembering and learning from history’s darkest hour has never been greater.

 Mural in Fulham

-Meanwhile, Chelsea Football Club will commemorate the day with the completion of a mural at Stamford Bridge, remembering footballers interned in Nazi death camps during World War II.
+Meanwhile, Chelsea Football Club are commemorating the day with a mural at Stamford Bridge, remembering footballers interned in Nazi death camps during World War II.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.